ricci2511/riccis-homelab-utils/dupescout/README.md

 ```

 The `KeyGenerator` field allows you to specify a custom function to generate a key for a given file path that maps to a slice of duplicate file paths.
-Some `KeyGenerator` functions are already provided, the default one being `dupescout.HashKeyGenerator` which simply hashes the first 16KB of file contents with `crc32` and returns it encoded as a hex string.
-Other provided functions are:

-- `dupescout.FullHashKeyGenerator` is similar to the regular one, except it hashes the entire file contents instead of just the first 16KB.
-This will be much slower for large files, but should be more accurate for rare cases where the first 16KB are not enough.
+Some functions are already provided, the default one being `dupescout.Crc32HashKeyGenerator` which simply hashes the first 16KB of file contents with `crc32`.
+The functions prefixed with `Full` hash the entire file contents instead of just the first 16KB, which is way slower but should be more accurate for rare cases where the first 16KB are not enough.
+Available `KeyGenerator` functions are:

-- `dupescout.MovieTvFileNamesKeyGenerator` returns the movie or tv show name, along with the season and episode number and year if applicable.
-This is useful for finding repeated movies that have different qualities, codecs, etc. Example: `Interstellar - 2014 - Bluray-2160p.mkv` and `Interstellar.2014.1080p.BluRay.x264.mkv` will result in the same key `Interstellar2014`, and thus will be considered duplicates.
-- Maybe more to come if I find any other useful cases.
+- `dupescout.Crc32HashKeyGenerator`
+- `dupescout.FullCrc32HashKeyGenerator`
+- `dupescout.Sha256HashKeyGenerator`
+- `dupescout.FullSha256HashKeyGenerator`

+In case you want to use custom logic to generate keys, you simply pass a function that satisfies the `dupescout.KeyGeneratorFunc`.
+An example can be found [here](https://github.com/ricci2511/riccis-homelab-utils/blob/main/dedupsc/movie-tv-key-generator.go).